walkeradm/emap/README.md

 # emap
-Map electrostatic fields along the geomagnetic field
+Map electrostatic fields along the geomagnetic field.
+Python package to map electric fields along the geomagnetic field.
+Currently implemented for the IGRF.